allister-grange/terraform-associate-guide-003/5- Interact with Terraform Modules/5-cards.md

 How would you automatically load in variables from a file in Terraform?
 Name the file `terraform.tfvars` or `terraform.tfvars.json`, or files ending in `.auto.tfvars` or `.auto.tfvars.json`

 When defining variables in a `.tfvar` file, what is the difference?
 You don't need to include the `variable` block surrounding the variable

+The Terraform get command is used for what?
+To download and update modules